QFT in Klein space: Introduction

 The remaining parts of this paper are organized as follows.
 In section \ref{sec:RevKlein}, we review briefly the basic knowledge about the Klein space and especially introduce the coordinate system we will use when performing quantization.
 Then in section \ref{sec:CanonicalQ}, we perform canonical quantization by expanding the scalar field in terms of Bessel functions and Neumann functions, and define the Neumann vacuum state and the Hankel vacuum state.
-Within the "in-out" formalism, we explicitly calculate the free two-point function.
+Within the ``in-out" formalism, we explicitly calculate the free two-point function.
 We also derive the LSZ reduction formula for a general interacting field theory.
 In section \ref{sec:PathInt}, we interpret the states and $q$-ordered correlation functions in the framework of the path-integral quantization and rederive the free two-point function.
 Finally, we draw conclusions and discuss the implications of our work in section \ref{sec:ConDiss}.
 In appendix \ref{ap:analyCon}, we show that the results obtained in our novel approach exactly match the results by direct analytical continuation from Minkowski spacetime.
 In appendix \ref{ap:propagator}, we check the self-consistency of the propagator.
 In appendix \ref{ap:PertExpand}, we show how to do perturbative calculation in Klein space.
 In addition, we demonstrate the causal structure of the correlation functions within a very simple example, the two-point function of conformal field theory in Klein space, in the appendix \ref{ap:CausalStr}.
+Some discussions on the QFT with more time directions can be found in our work \cite{Chen:2025eeh}.